Any business that owns property needs commercial property insurance to protect its assets in the event of an unforeseen loss.

 The type of business you own and the location of your company property help determine how your assets should be covered under your commercial property insurance policy.
 You might own thousands of dollars worth of expensive computer equipment, a fancy LED sign, or possibly even a million-dollar office building.
 These are business assets that would be costly to replace in the event of a natural disaster.

 In addition, your office might sit on a fault line or in an area that gets hit by frequent hail storms during the summer.
 These hazards increase the chance of costly damage to your property.
 Consequently, your property’s geographic location helps determine the amount, type, and cost of coverage you will need to repair or replace damaged assets.
 Regardless of size or property owned, you may be required to purchase commercial property insurance by a landlord or mortgage lender to protect their interests in the property you own or rent.

 Commercial property insurance covers various types of property, including buildings, computers, office equipment, furniture, fixtures, signs, fences, documents, and property of others in your custody.

-Commercial property policies also cover loss of income that results from suspended business operations.
+Commercial property policies also cover loss of income that results from suspended business operations, known as business interruption insurance.
 Even if a piece of equipment is not that expensive to replace, the loss of business function when equipment is damaged or stolen can be costly.
 Commercial property insurance ensures that the unexpected loss of profits will not cause a devastating blow to large or small businesses.

 When property is damaged or stolen, a property policy will cover losses up to the policy limit.
 Understanding how your property policy will pay for losses and knowing what losses are covered are vital steps in ensuring you are adequately covered.